rfly-openha/documents/4_resources/dataset.md

 | No Fault       | 200            | 200            | 84          |
 | Total          | 2566           | 2566           | 497         |

+Note:

-Note: $\times$ represents this item does not exist in sub-dataset and the number means the amount of corresponding cases.
+1. $\times$ represents this item does not exist in sub-dataset and the number means the amount of corresponding cases.
+2. `SILwithROS` and `HILwithROS` data are keep updating, so the exact number of flight cases in them are not counted temporarily.

-Motor(1-4) represents the number of failure motors is in range of 1 to 4.
+3. Motor(1-4) represents the number of failure motors is in range of 1 to 4.

 ### 1.3 Sufficient Flight Statuses